DF-Stecker-Expert-Panel/DR-GW-payload/draft-ietf-payload-tetra.md

 :   COMMON

 Restrictions on usage:
-:   This media type depends on RTP framing and hence is only defined for transfer via RTP RFC 3550 [@!RFC3550].
+:   This media subtype depends on RTP framing and hence is only defined for transfer via RTP RFC 3550 [@!RFC3550].
 Transport within other framing protocols is not defined at this time.

 Author:
 :   Andreas Reisenbauer  <andreas.reisenbauer@frequentis.com>